entrecode/ec.datamanager.js/readme.md

 ## Tests and Coverage

 Before running tests, you need to `npm install` the dev dependency modules.
-For frontend tests `phantomjs 2.0` has to be installed.
+For frontend tests `phantomjs 2.0` has to be installed globally.

 Running backend Tests with mocha (called with npm):